tututou/ColonyCounter/Front-End/README.md

 </div>
 ```

-The `ng-bind` in the above example is just one of the [many components in AngularJS](https://docs.angularjs.org/api/ng/directive).
+The `ng-bind` in the above example is just one of the [many directives in AngularJS](https://docs.angularjs.org/api/ng/directive).
 Make use of these to add behavior to your HTML!